elkingarcia11/aqua-v2/README.md

    chmod +x setup-env.sh
    ./setup-env.sh
    ```
-   This script will prompt you for your Google Maps API key and other necessary information, and create the required `.env.local` and `.env.production` files.
+   This script will prompt you for your Google Maps API key and other necessary information, and create the required `.env` file.

 4. Start the development server:
    ```bash